Income protection insurance – choosing a policy

 Most complaints about income protection insurance are about whether or not a consumer meets the definition in their policy.

-An ‘own occupation’ definition – when the policy pays out if you’re unable to do your own job – makes it more likely that you will make a successful claim.
+An ‘own occupation’ definition – when the policy pays out if you’re unable to do your own job – makes it more likely that you’ll make a successful claim.

 Length of pay out